kalliope-project/kalliope/docs/getting-started.md

 ```

 The first part, called **signals** is a list of input actions.
 You can add as many signal as you want in the "signals" section.
-If one of them is triggered, te neuron list will be executed.
+If one of them is triggered, the neuron list will be executed.
 ```yaml
 signals:
   - order: "say-hello"